 They haven't truly embraced the Agile mindset

-“Agile theater” is a common culprit that contributes to the belief that empowerment in Agile is a myth.
-Teams that practice Agile theater are those that use some Agile practices without really being Agile.
-This is a common phenomenon that happens in organizations of any size.
+“Agile theater” is a common culprit that contributes to the belief that team empowerment in Agile is a myth.
+Organizations that practice Agile theater are those that use some Agile practices without really being Agile.
+This is a common phenomenon that happens in enterprises of any size.

 Most frequently, an implementation of fake Agile is a result of a partial or varied understanding of what Agile actually is.
 This gap leads to a skewed implementation of its practices.